Adaptive p-value weighting with power optimality: Weighting

-In the next section, we take the best of the two approaches to attain power optimality with data-driven weighting.
-Let us already mention that the crucial point is Lemma~\ref{ASTUCE}, that fully justifies the heuristic (in cases \eqref{CE} and \eqref{ED}+\eqref{EE}).

-\begin{rk} We can compute numerical examples where BH has asymptotic power larger than IHW.
-For example, if we break \eqref{ED} by taking a small $\pi_{1,0}$ (almost pure signal) and a large $\pi_{2,0}$ (sparse signal), along with a small group and a large one ($\pi_1$ much smaller than $\pi_2$) and strong signal in both groups, IHW slightly favors group 2 whereas the oracle optimal favors group 1.
-BH does not favor any group thus a larger power than IHW.
-This example is simulated in Section~\ref{subsection_sim_pow} (see Figure~\ref{fig_set2_pow}). \end{rk}
+\begin{remark} \begin{version3}In particular, we\end{version3} can compute numerical counterexamples where BH has larger asymptotic power than IHW.
+For example, if we break \eqref{ED} by taking a small $\pi_{1,0}$ (almost pure signal) and a large $\pi_{2,0}$ (sparse signal), along with a small group and a large one ($\pi_1$ much smaller than $\pi_2$) and strong signal in both groups, \begin{version3}we can achieve a larger power with BH than with IHW.
+Our interpretation is that, in that case, IHW slightly favors group 2 because of its size, whereas the oracle optimal favors group 1 thanks to the knowledge of the true parameters.\end{version3} BH, \begin{version3}by weighting uniformly,\end{version3} does not favor any group, \begin{version3}which allows its power to end up between the power of the oracle and the power of IHW.\end{version3} This example is \begin{version3}studied\end{version3} in Section\begin{version3}~\ref{subsection_sim_me} and illustrated in\end{version3} \begin{version3}Figures~\ref{fig_set2_pow} and~\ref{fig_set2_fdr}\end{version3}. \end{remark}